zoho/office-integrator-php-sdk/README.md

 - Install **PHP SDK**
     - Navigate to the workspace of your client app.
-    - Create a composer.json in your application add **zoi-nodejs-sdk** in dependency list.
-[Example](https://github.com/iampraba/zoi-php-sdk-examples/blob/main/composer.json)
+    - Create a composer.json in your application add [**zohocorporation/office-integrator-sdk**](https://packagist.org/packages/zohocorporation/office-integrator-sdk) in dependency list.
+[Example](https://github.com/zoho/office-integrator-php-sdk-examples/blob/main/composer.json#L15)
     - Now run the command below:

     ```sh
     composer install
     ```
-- The PHP SDK will be installed and a package named **/zoi-php-sdk-1.*.*** will be created in your work space under the vendor folder.
+- The PHP SDK will be installed and a package named **./zohocorporation/office-integrator-sdk.**** will be created in your work space under the vendor folder.

 ## Configuration